Stalled U.S. Senate bill on veterans’ burn pit exposure could be revived this week - NewsBreak

 If all three of those lawmakers return this week and continue supporting the bill, that means supporters of the legislation would need to sway just one Republican to switch back to supporting the legislation for it to have the necessary 60 votes to get past a filibuster.

-The post Stalled U.S. Senate bill on veterans’ burn pit exposure could be revived this week appeared first on Nebraska Examiner .
+The post Stalled U.S. Senate bill on veterans’ burn pit exposure could be revived this week appeared first on Tennessee Lookout .

 Comments / 0